Stat Trek

 σd = sqrt(0.49 + .72) = sqrt(1.21) = 1.1

-• Find the z-score that is produced when boys have three more days of absences than girls.
-When boys have three more days of absences, the number of male absences minus female absences is three.
+• Step 3.
+Find the z-score that is produced when boys have three more days of absences than girls.
+When boys have three more days of absences, the number of male absences minus female absences is 3; so the critical value d is 3.
 And the associated z-score is

-• Find the probability.
+• Step 4.
+Find the probability.
 To find this probability, we use Stat Trek's Normal Distribution Calculator.
 Specifically, we enter the following inputs: -1.818, for the z-score; 0, for the mean; and 1, for the standard deviation.
+(It is not necessary to compute the mean or standard deviation of the z-score, because every z-score has a mean of 0 and a standard deviation of 1.)

 Normal Distribution Calculator

 We find that the probability of probability of a z-score being -1.818 or less is about 0.035.
-Of course, the result is the same, whether you work with raw scores or with z-scores.
+This means the probability of our survey finding that boys are absent 3 or fewer days than girls is 0.035.

 Note: Some analysts might have used the t-distribution to compute probabilities for this problem.
 We used the normal distribution because the population standard deviation was known and the sample size was large.
 If the population standard deviation had been unknown, we would have used the t-distribution.
-In a previous lesson, we presented guidelines for choosing between the normal distribution and the t-distribution.
+But since the sample size was large, results using the t distribution would have been very similar; so for this problem, the choice between a normal distribution and a t distribution was not critical.
+You can find guidelines for choosing between the normal distribution and the t distribution at https://stattrek.com/statistics/normal-vs-t-distribution.